ChrisTowles/Blog-old/pages/posts/example-of-how-migrate-vue-2-vueify-jest-to-vue2-vite-and-vitest.md

 Show a template of it example of build commands.

-# To to migrate to vite
+## To to migrate to vite and composition-api